britecharts/britecharts/packages/docs/docs/how-tos/migration-guide-2-to-3.md

 ---

 # Migration Guide from version 2 to version 3
-In February 2022, we released version 3.0 of Britecharts.
+In July 2022, we released version 3.0 of Britecharts.
 The new version fixes many bugs, improves loading and animation performance, and adds minor features.
 We also introduced many breaking changes to make the component's APIs and data shapes more consistent.

 We recommend migrating as soon as possible to get all these benefits.
 For that, we have prepared the following migration guide.